vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 Test Your Website
 =================

-You can compare how your website rank, in terms of SEO, against Odoo using WooRank free services:
+You can compare how your website rank, in terms of SEO, against Leansoft using WooRank free services:
 `woorank.com <https://www.woorank.com>`_